-“We met Carol McGraw about ten years ago when she volunteered to help judge Middle School artwork for a PTA Reflections Program, a service that she continued to do for many years.
+“We met Carol McGraw when she volunteered to help judge Middle School artwork for a PTA Reflections Program.

 She invited us to a show where some of her artwork was on display and, since then, we have followed her career through attending various shows and studio tours.

 We currently own six McGraw paintings which grace the walls of our home, including “The Crow Maiden Waves Goodbye,” “Daffodils,” and “Phoenix Rising.”

 We love Carol’s use of color and form and love watching the evolution of her work over the years.
 The paintings reflect different phases of her art, yet provide a cohesive tapestry of style, color, and movement.

 Each day, Carol’s art has provided us with joy.”

 – William and Lisa Feustle, Baltimore County, MD, 2017

 I was born the third of eight children in Rochester, New York, in 1956.
 When I was nine years old, my father accepted a new job in Phoenix, Arizona, and my family moved to a new home in the Southwest.

 I was dubbed “The Artist” of the family when I was young because I could usually be found curled up in the corner of the family room couch, sketching, or working on other arts and crafts projects.
 It was my calm in the middle of the storm that was the everyday ruckus of my large family.
 Being a shy child, I learned to use my art to express my feelings.